DouglasUrner/GDP1/units/2/the-counter-pattern/PITCHME.md

 ## Counter Pattern Project

-* Dated sketch in notebook - with bookmark
+* Dated sketch in notebook - take a sticky note to bookmark the page
 * Project on Code.Org
 * Submission in Canvas
   - Description of the **counter pattern** and how you used it in your project.